 5. Use the Pooch Test

 This has nothing to do with dogs, by the way, but to do with the size and shape of your doe’s vulva.

 Most does’ vulvas will start to loosen and swell days before they give birth but that won’t get you much time to prepare, nor is it an accurate sign of pregnancy.
 Young females pregnant for the first time may show little to no swelling until just hours before kidding.

-This takes a bit of practice and isn’t an exact science.
+This physical sign of pregnancy takes a bit of practice to use and isn’t an exact science.
 Nevertheless, experts say that a gentle tummy rub at around six weeks should reveal a tightness to the abdomen that isn’t present in a non-pregnant doe.